 Part 2 Questions 55-61 as well as various questions in Part 3 reflect the International Marriage Broker Regulation Act (IMBRA).
 This law is designed to discourage the practice of basically selling people into marriage in the United States, and to protect immigrants from marriage to someone who has been convicted of domestic violence.
 The information provided will be used for follow-up investigation.
-U.S. immigration authorities may disclose information regarding the U.S. citizen's criminal record to the beneficiary of the K-1 petition.
+U.S. immigration authorities may disclose information regarding the U.S. citizen's criminal record to the foreign-born beneficiary of the K-1 petition.
 If you used a marriage broker to match you, or if the U.S. citizen has a criminal record, consult an attorney before submitting this form.

 Don't worry about filling in Parts 6 and 7 unless someone else fills out the form for you, such as an interpreter, lawyer, or paralegal.

 To accompany Form I-129F, you must provide USCIS with the following:

 In addition to the documents, you'll need to pay a filing fee.
-Check the Web link for the form, above, for the latest fee.
+Check the Web link for the Form I-129F for the latest fee.

 Make a complete copy of the forms, documents, and checks before mailing it.
 Then send it to the USCIS office named in the instructions, using a mailing method (U.S. Postal Service or some other courier) that comes with a tracking method and proof of delivery.
 Note that the USCIS office you send your package to will be a different one than the local one applicants sometimes visit in person.
 Fiancé(e) petitions can be submitted only by mail.

 A few weeks after submitting your petition, the U.S. citizen will get a receipt notice from USCIS.
 That will contain a tracking number, which you can use on USCIS's website to follow USCIS's progress toward a decision on the petition.